prouast/prpy/README.md

 # propy

-A collection of Python utilities with a focus on signal, image, and video processing with `numpy`, `ffmpeg`, and `tensorflow`.
+A collection of Python utilities with a focus on signal, image, and video processing with `numpy`, `ffmpeg`, `tensorflow`, and `torch`.

 ## Dependencies